-SUMMARY: Before organized state and federal nonindigenous plant control operations were initiated in 1990, melaleuca (Figure 7-13) was widely distributed throughout the WCAs, ENP, BCNP, Lake Okeechobee, and LNWR.
+Before organized state and federal nonindigenous plant control operations were initiated in 1990, melaleuca (Figure 7-17) was widely distributed throughout the WCAs, ENP, BCNP, Lake Okeechobee, and LNWR.
 Overall, agency efforts to control melaleuca are succeeding in containing and reducing its spread.
-Still, melaleuca remains widely distributed on private lands throughout South and Central Florida, but the successful biological control program has reduced its rate of spread (Pratt et al. 2005).
-Melaleuca infests an estimated 273,000 acres of public and private lands within the District (Ferriter et al. 2008).
+Melaleuca remains widely distributed on private lands throughout South and Central Florida, but the successful biological control program has reduced its rate of spread (Pratt et al. 2005).
+Melaleuca infests an estimated 110,000 ha of public and private lands within the District (Ferriter et al. 2008).

-Figure 7-13.
+Figure 7-17.
 A former sawgrass marsh now dominated by melaleuca (photo by SFWMD).

 Distribution: Melaleuca has been systematically cleared from Lake Okeechobee, WCA-2, WCA-3, and BCNP.
 These areas are now under maintenance control, but melaleuca continues to reestablish in cleared areas.
-Land managers do report slower reinfestation rates as a result of biological control.
-Unfortunately, significant infestations still remain in LNWR, eastern sections of ENP, and East Coast Buffer Lands.
+Land managers report slower reinfestation rates as a result of biological control.
+Significant infestations remain in LNWR, eastern sections of ENP, East Coast Buffer Lands, and many west coast properties.
+However, significant progress has been made toward control in Broward County East Coast Buffer lands, and several west coast properties over the past few years.

 Control Tools: The region's melaleuca management program is integrated.
 Herbicidal, mechanical, physical, and biological controls are all used.
-There are now three established biological control agents exerting substantial control on melaleuca (see Biological Control of Invasive Plant Species in this chapter).
+There are now three established biological control agents exerting substantial control on melaleuca.

-Monitoring: Agencies monitor for this species in high priority public lands regionwide.
-DASM is conducted biennially within the Greater Everglades and on all District-owned lands (see Everglades Invasive Plant Monitoring section for more information).
+Monitoring: Agencies monitor for this species in high-priority public lands regionwide.
+DASM is conducted biennially within the Greater Everglades and on all District-owned lands.